|

 we were happy to be affiliated to it.

-had been found through ‘Green and Pearce’, local estate agents at nearby Hodnet.
+site had been found through ‘Green and Pearce’, local estate agents at nearby Hodnet.
 The asking

 price was £1,200 but it was felt that £800 may be accepted.
 Camp Sites and Hostels, an organisation